ntguru5/SBA_html_css/README.md

-This is a Linkin Park Fan Website featuring three pages: Home, Products, and Contact Us.
+This is a Linkin Park Official Website featuring three pages: Home, Products, and Contact Us.
 The website is built using HTML, CSS, and Bootstrap, with a carousel for product displays.

 ## Project Overview
 This website is designed to showcase products related to the band Linkin Park.
 It includes:

-A Home Page with a brief introduction to the band.
+A Home Page with tour dates.
 A Products Page displaying a CSS-only carousel featuring various Linkin Park products.
 A Contact Us Page with a form where fans can send their messages.
-The website makes use of Bootstrap for the layout and styling, and the carousel is implemented purely in CSS without external JavaScript.
+The website makes use of Bootstrap for the layout and styling, and the carousel is implemented using Bootstrap carousel.

 ## Technologies Used
 - HTML5